The Great Athenian Drive By

 CODA: TIPS FOR DRIVING IN ATHENS

-Driving in Athens does takes some fortitude: You may not need the nerves of steel that you do in Cairo or Tel Aviv, but be prepared for unexpected interruptions and one-way streets where you least expect them.
-Assume that your fellow drivers are more heavily caffeinated than you; for most Greeks Starbucks is synonymous with weakness so don't try to compete, just gird your loins.
-Also, forget about GPS; study the best map you can find beforehand (not Google maps) and hope for the best.
-Remember that if a Greek driver thinks you are going too slow you probably are, so you either need to get of the way, step on the gas or steel yourself for angry curses and the actual risk of being run off the road...which would sort of defeat the purpose of having rented the car in the first place.
-In sum, you're going to see lots of spectacular sights from the driver's seat in Athens, but in general you're going to want to park first then gawk: snap photo, return to vehicle and repeat.
+Be prepared for unexpected interruptions and one-way streets where you least expect them.
+Assume that your fellow drivers are more heavily caffeinated than you and gird your loins.
+Forget about GPS; study the best map you can find beforehand (not Google maps) and hope for the best.
+Remember that if a Greek driver thinks you are going too slow you probably are, so you either need to get of the way, step on the gas or steel yourself for angry curses and the actual risk of being run off the road.
+In sum, you're going to see lots of spectacular sights from the driver's seat in Athens, but in general you're going to want to park first, then gawk.
+Return to vehicle and repeat.

 Special thanks to Kosmos Car Rental.